Skip to content

 AEM architecture complexity.
 AEM has its own component model and rendering constraints.
 Integrating a modern design system into AEM is non-trivial and required a clean abstraction strategy.

 Organizational boundaries.
 Traditional model: engineering builds, marketing requests.
-Moving to marketing self-service via DS-V2 required trust, new workflows, and behavior change on multiple sides.
+Moving to marketing self-service via Meridian required trust, new workflows, and behavior change on multiple sides.

 Competing approaches.
 Other groups explored different AEM component architectures.
 Without a clear shared direction, the experience would have fragmented across Vanguard.